The Marks Family Charitable Trust

 • Individuals: The trust does not provide grants directly to individuals, only to registered charities

-• Non-charitable organizations: Must be a UK registered charity
+• Non-charitable organisations: Must be a UK registered charity

 Helpful Hinchilla